Ada-Developers-Academy/core-unit-2/api-7-relationships-in-sqlalchemy/nested-routes-in-flask.md

 > As a client, I want to send a request to create a new book and connect it to an author already found in the database.

 What information do we need to accomplish this?
 We need to know _which_ author, and the new book's `title` and `description`.
-To specify the author, we can use the author's `id`.
+To specify the `author`, we can use the author's `id`.
 This will refer to one and only one author, even if there are multiple authors with the same name.

 ### !callout-info

 ## More Than One Right Answer

-There's more than one way to implement the relationship between our book and author.
+There's more than one way to implement the relationship between our `book` and `author`.
 For our curriculum, we will stick with RESTful routing naming conventions and implement a *nested route* to describe this relationship.

 ### !end-callout